American Jazz Review and Specifications

 American Cruise Lines deals are inclusive of a pre-cruise hotel package, all shore excursions (organized daily), cocktail hour (each evening), cruise accommodation, gourmet meals, Afternoon Tea service, room service (Breakfast only), onboard enrichment and entertainment programs, Wi-Fi (shipwide coverage).

-The riverboat American Jazz features industry's biggest staterooms, with full-size bathrooms, private balconies and modern amenities.
+The riverboat American Jazz features industry's biggest staterooms, with full-size bathrooms, private balconies and modern hotel amenities.
 All the 102 cabins are with private step-out balconies.

 Smallest staterooms (including the single-occupancy studio cabins) as sizes start at 250 ft2 (23 m2).
 Other staterooms are sized between 305-330 ft2 (28-31 m2).
 Veranda Suites are 405 ft2 (38 m2), Owners Suites are 445 ft2 (41 m2).
 Ship's largest staterooms are two Grand Suites with aft location on Deck 3.
 Each Suite is sized 900 ft2 (84 m2) and features 2 walls of floor-ceiling windows, a wrap-around balcony (accessed via sliding doors), separate bedroom/seating areas, marble bathroom (with double-sink vanity).